EOSIO/eosio-swift/README.md

 [![Swift 4.2](https://img.shields.io/badge/Language-Swift_4.2-orange.svg)](https://swift.org)
 ![](https://img.shields.io/badge/Deployment%20Target-iOS%2011-blue.svg)

-EOSIO SDK for Swift is a Swift API for integrating with EOSIO-based blockchains using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
+EOSIO SDK for Swift is an API for integrating with EOSIO-based blockchains using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).

+To date, EOSIO SDK for Swift has only been tested on iOS.
+The goal, however, is for the core library to run anywhere Swift runs, adding other targets (macOS, watchOS, tvOS) as the library matures.

 *All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.*